The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Results

 \subsection{Optical Spectra}

 Low-dispersion optical spectra were obtained at two locations near the northern limb of SDSO.
-The slit positions, labeled Slits 1 and 2, are shown in the middle panel of Figure 7.
+The slit positions, labeled Slits 1 and 2, are shown in the middle panel of Figure 9.
 The slits are $16'$ in length and cover a portion of SDSO as well as an [\ion{O}{3}] emission-free region to the north.

-The resulting long-slit 2D spectra obtained at both slit positions are shown in adjacent panels of Figure 7.
+The resulting long-slit 2D spectra obtained at both slit positions are shown in adjacent panels of Figure 9.
 These show a clear detection of [\ion{O}{3}] emission in both slit spectra corresponding to the location of SDSO.
 Its disappearance along the slits is marked by the horizontal dashed lines at the upper edge of the detected emission, as seen in the [\ion{O}{3}] image.
 In the brightest regions, faint emission from both [\ion{O}{3}] $\lambda\lambda$4959,5007 lines can be seen.
 Unlike the detected [\ion{O}{3}] line emissions, several night sky lines, marked by arrows at the bottom, are seen to be continuous along the full length of the slits.

-The outermost panels in Figure 7 show the detected flux for the [\ion{O}{3}] $\lambda$5007 line.
+The outermost panels in Figure 9 show the detected flux for the [\ion{O}{3}] $\lambda$5007 line.
 The flux drops sharply at the northern edge of SDSO, matching our [\ion{O}{3}] image.
 No [\ion{O}{3}] line emission was detected with identical exposure times in a region $40'$ to the SE from SDSO.
 Because [\ion{O}{3}] emission is seen in both Slits 1 and 2 and fades from south to north along the slit, we are confident that we have detected [\ion{O}{3}] line emission principally from SDSO.

-Using night sky telluric emission lines as zero point calibrators, notably the [\ion{N}{1}] doublet lines at 5197.90~\AA\ and 5200.26~\AA, we find heliocentric velocities of $-9.8 \pm 6.8$ km~s$^{-1}$ for the [\ion{O}{3}] emission lines and $+34 \pm 14$ km~s$^{-1}$ for the brighter portion of the detected H$\beta$ emission seen in the spectrum taken at Slit~2.
-The individual [\ion{O}{3}] velocity measurements taken at $10''$ increments along Slit 2 are shown in Figure 8, along with the blue line representing the average velocity for the H$\beta$ line.
+Using night-sky telluric emission lines as zero-point calibrators, notably the [\ion{N}{1}] doublet lines at 5197.90~\AA\ and 5200.26~\AA, we find heliocentric velocities of $-9.8 \pm 6.8$ km~s$^{-1}$ for the [\ion{O}{3}] emission lines and $+34 \pm 14$ km~s$^{-1}$ for the brighter portion of the detected H$\beta$ emission seen in the spectrum taken at Slit~2.
+The individual [\ion{O}{3}] velocity measurements taken at $10''$ increments along Slit 2 are shown in Figure 10, along with the blue line representing the average velocity for the H$\beta$ line.